Aidan-Price/Lending_Protocol_LTV/README.md

 **Market Confidence**: A measure of which protocols the market trusts the most to put their money into.
 Divided into % of Amount Borrowed and % of Total Collateral.

-Some other ideas for non-traditional metrics for decentralized finance include:
+Given more than 24 hours worth of time, some other non-traditional metrics for decentralized finance could include:

 **Executed Position:** Out all the smart contracts, how many have been executed because a borrower has successfully met all the requirements versus becuase of a forced liquididation.